OpenSpace/OpenSpace-Docs/content/universe/deep-sky-surveys/supercluster-labels/index.md

 :align: left
 :alt: Supercluster labels seen with a variety of galaxy surveys.

-The Supercluster Labels with several galaxy surveys, including Tully, 2dF, and Sloan galaxies.
+The Supercluster Labels with several galaxy surveys, including Tully, 2dF, and Sloan DSS galaxies.
 :::